 wording

-Wedding RSVP Wording Examples for Cards and Websites
+Wedding RSVP Wording Examples for Cards, Websites & Meal Choices

 Wedding invitation suite with RSVP card and wedding website wording materials

 Strong wording prevents that.
-It gives guests a graceful way to answer and keeps the planning flow tight from the start.
+It gives guests a graceful way to answer and keeps the planning flow moving from the first invitation onward.

 If you want the design and the response flow to stay aligned, SnapInvite's wedding RSVP page combines invitation templates, RSVP questions, and guest tracking in one place.